ndesmic/webrott/10-sprites2.md

 }
 ```

 Note that I added a little error condition at the end.
 When testing it's really easy to get an infinite loop and this will cause the tab to hang and UI to freeze.
 After needing to close and reopen tab a few times, I added a sanity check so if we've read more than 64 instructions (which is impossible) we error out.
 This is not technically needed in working code with correct assets.
-The bitmap is rendered with the Wolfenstien pallet as explained in the last part.
+The bitmap is rendered with the Wolfenstien palette as explained in the last part.

 ![Hans Grosse sprite but it looks a bit off](images/chapter10/grosse.png)